KHP-Informatics/Cognition-DNC/README.md

 <h5>
 Masking Algorithm Customisation
 </h5>
-Finally, edit the files in `pipeline/target/config/anonymisation` to reflect the regular expressions you want to use to mask the identifiers.
+Finally, optionally edit the files in `pipeline/target/config/anonymisation` to reflect the regular expressions you want to use to mask the identifiers.
 For example, you might want to add an expression to mask dates of birth in the format

 `yyyy.MM.dd`